CodingFever/Little-Games/README.md

 Achieved version:
 greedy snack in python

+greedy snack in c++

-The current goal -- greedy snack in c++
+The current goal -- greedy snack in c

 ### Greedy Snake in Python

 Using 2 classes to initial snake and point
-Using the global variable to track point and point_status
+Using the global variable to track point and point_status Using pygame.draw.rect to make a white border and change the determing situation (add 10 since the border is 10 pix)

 ### Greedy Snake in C++